player-03/echoes/README.md

 		if(timeElapsed >= 20) {
 			trace("Race over!");

-			//Iterate through all entities with `Velocity` components. for(entity in velocityView.entities) {
+			//Iterate through all entities with `Velocity` components, and make
+			//them all stop moving.
+			for(entity in velocityView.entities) {
 				var velocity:Velocity = entity.get(Velocity);
 				velocity.x = 0;